 To lure tenants during the Depression, all efforts were made to ensure efficient use of the available floor space.
 Thanks to the setbacks each office was assured of natural light.
 Other assets were fast elevators, air-conditioning and excellent underground connections to the subway.

 The observation deck atop Rockefeller Center's GE Building - promoted as 'Top of the Rock' - boasts panoramic views of Central Park

 and the Empire State Building

 When the former RCA building opened in 1933 it featured a roof terrace designed as the deck of an ocean liner.
-Ventilation pipes had the shape of ship chimneys and visitors could relax in deck chairs.
+Ventilation pipes had the shape of ocean liner funnels and visitors could relax in deck chairs.
 The observation deck remained open until 1986.
 By then the number of visitors had dropped while costs increased.
 At the same time the expansion of the popular Rainbow Room restaurant on the 65th floor cut off the elevator access to the roof, leading to the deck's closure.

 The Observation Deck Today

 Views from Top of the Rock

 Fortunately the observation deck reopened again in November 2005, finally giving the nearby Empire State Building